 - Collect a random sample of cannabis or medical cannabis at the premises of a cultivator, processor, or dispensary for testing.”

-Importantly, to be eligible for a state testing laboratory license, the applicant and each investor with an interest in the applicant must not have an interest in any licensed cultivator, secure transporter, processor, or dispensary.
+Importantly, to be eligible for an Alabama state testing laboratory license, the applicant and each investor with interest in the applicant must not have an interest in any licensed cultivator, secure transporter, processor, or dispensary.
 Alabama created this provision to prevent a conflict of interest between medical cannabis businesses.

 Products Allowed for Medical Cannabis